 Think about the people who surround you.
 Do they give you what you need to get to where you want in this life?
 If they don’t, it might be time to start re-evaluating your circle.

 Want more?
-Book a 60 minute FREE coaching session with John Pidgeon and kick off your New Year with clarity, direction, and confidence.
+Book a Clarity Call with John Pidgeon and kick off your New Year with clarity, direction, and confidence.